devsecops/bootcamp/Week-3/labs/LAB-1.md

 # Control Plane Basics

 On this lab we will use the AWS CLI to assume a role and open the AWS Console.
+The instructor will provide you with credentials for this and the following lab.

 ---